 I first visited the Saadiyat Cultural District when Manarat Al Saadiyat opened in 2010.
 But Abu Dhabi’s art and museum quarter has come a long way since then.
 Saadiyat Island is now home to world class galleries and an annual art fair. it is regarded as the cultural hub of the Middle East, and in the long term the stated aim is to become the “largest concentration of mega museums in the world”.

 Manarat Al Saadiyat

 Manarat Al Saadiyat – whose name means “the place of enlightenment” – was the first gallery on Saadiyat Island.
 This is a contemporary space, with a mixture of pictures, sculptures, performance and installations.
 It includes a number of galleries used for exhibitions and special events, as well as a theatre and a restaurant.

 An eye-catching part of Manarat Al Saadiyat is the UAE Pavilion.
 With its award winning design featuring two dune shaped peaks, this was originally displayed at Expo10 in Shanghai.
-Today it is an exhibition and events venue, and plays host to the annual Abu Dhabi Art Fair.
+Today it is an exhibition and events venue, and it plays host to the annual Abu Dhabi Art Fair.
 Visitors of all ages are encouraged to produce their own art in the centre’s Drop-In Studio.

 The Art Fair has been held here since November 2011.
 It brings together artists, collectors (some of whom are prepared to spend surprisingly large amounts of money) and casual visitors, who are given free entry to wander around and admire the dazzling and eclectic displays.
 In 2017 around 50 major galleries from the Middle East and across the rest of the world took part in Abu Dhabi Art.
 The event also includes talks, workshops and live performances.